dvatsav/Character-Device/README.md

-# OS Assignment 4: Character Devices
+# Character Devices
-#
+This contains an implementation of an encryption and decryption character device